someengineering/resoto.com/versioned_docs/version-2.X/getting-started/configure-cloud-provider-access/aws.md

 :::note

 The configuration is visible to anyone with access to Resoto.
-You can also pass the keys via the [environment](#environment).
+You can alternatively define an access key via [environment variables](#environment).

 :::